 Explore the world of Sous Vide Que, the ultimate marriage of water and smoke, by clicking here to download our ebook “Sous Vide Que Made Easy” for $3.99 on Amazon (free Kindle app runs on all computers).
 Or get the book and others FREE as a member of the AmazingRibs.com Pitmaster Club.
 Click here to join.

-In my experiments I also explored chilling food after the water bath so that it could be finished at a later point.
+In my experiments, I also explored chilling food after the water bath so that it could be finished at a later point.
 Building upon that, I decided to see if the chilling step had any effect on the overall flavor of the finished product.
 One half of the rack of ribs was chilled before grilling while the other half went straight on the grill for a side-by-side comparison.

-Each dry brined half rack was placed in a sealable freezer bag, and cooked in a 150°F (65.6°C) water bath for 24 hours.
+Each salted half rack was placed in a sealable freezer bag, and cooked in a 150°F (65.6°C) water bath for 24 hours.
 Note that the half that was to be chilled was started 30 minutes early so that both portions could be finished on the grill at the same time.

 After the bath, one section of ribs was quickly immersed in a 50/50 mix of water and ice for 30 minutes in order to rapidly reduce the core temperature of the food to a safe range of 34 to 38°F (1.1 to 3.3°C).

-To finish the ribs, the grill was prepared for 2-zone cooking, placing a charcoal chimney full of pre-heated charcoal briquets to one side of the grill’s charcoal grate in order to create direct and an indirect cooking zones.
+To finish the ribs, the grill was prepared for 2-zone cooking, placing a charcoal chimney full of pre-heated charcoal briquets to one side of the grill’s charcoal grate in order to create direct and indirect cooking zones.
 Two chunks of cherry wood were also added to the charcoal for smoke flavor.
 As the cooker came to temperature, the ribs were removed from the bags, patted dry, and seasoned with Meathead’s Memphis Dust.
 Once the grill was ready, the sections from the cold and warm water baths were placed on the indirect side of the grill.
-The lid was added (with the top vent fully opened and positioned directly above the ribs in order to force the smoke over and around the meat) and the ribs smoked for exactly 30 minutes.
+The lid was added (with the top vent fully opened and positioned directly above the ribs in order to force the smoke over and around the meat) and the ribs smoked for exactly 45 minutes.

 The Results: Perfect Sous-Vide-Que Ribs